Bringing Up GREAT Kids Training

 Running BUGK Groups for Parents Online

-This practical workshop provides participants with skills and knowledge about facilitating a BUGK Online Parenting Group.
-This interactive and live training in a virtual classroom will support participants to adapt their knowledge and skills about BUGK to successfully facilitate a BUGK parent group in the online environment.
+This link provides participants with skills and knowledge to prepare you to successfully facilitate your BUGK group in the online environment.

 BUGK – Parenting After Family Violence